Skip to content

 8x8 pricing

-• X7: Omnichannel support and co-browsing
+• X7: Omnichannel support, co-browsing, and more

-• X8: Quality management and speech-to-text analytics
+• X8: Quality management, speech-to-text analytics, and more

 Pros